Mamajin/Year-1-Final-Project-USA-gun-violence/README.md

 Exploring the Relationship Between Shooter Age and Incident Severity.
 Investigate how the age of the shooter influences the severity of gun violence in the USA.

-## How to run
+## How to Run the Program
-Packages needed to run this program properly are in the requirements.txt file.
-You can start by running the command in your command line or press `pip install -r requirements.txt`, then you can start the program in `USAgun_app.py`
+1. Clone the repository `$ git clone https://github.com/Mamajin/Year-1-Final-Project-USA-gun-violence.git`
+2. cd into directory `$ cd Year-1-Final-Project-USA-gun-violence`
+3. create a virtual env: `$ python -m venv .venv`
+4. Download Packages: `$ pip install -r requirements.txt`
+5. Run the application: `$ python USAgun_app.py`

 ## Main Features
 Main page of the program: